microsoft/service-fabric-observer/README.md

 1. Monitors a broad range of resources that tend to be important to all Service Fabric applications, like disk, CPU, memory, networking, and cluster certificates out-of-the-box.
 2. Provides a simple model in which new observers can be built and configured and run automatically through a .NET development model.

-FO is a Stateless Service Fabric Application composed of a single service (Partition Count = Singleton, Instance Count = -1) that runs on every node in your cluster, so it can be deployed and run alongside your applications without any changes to them.
+FO is a Stateless Service Fabric Application composed of a single service that runs on every node in your cluster, so it can be deployed and run alongside your applications without any changes to them.
 Each FO service instance knows nothing about other FO instances in the cluster, by design.

 > FO is not an alternative to existing Monitoring and Diagnostics services.
 Running side-by-side with existing monitoring services, FO provides useful and timely health information for the nodes (VMs), apps, and services that make up your Service Fabric deployment.